 Optimal for Close Quarters

 And that’s where we believe the PCC really comes into its own.
-As a home defense weapon for the average urban gun owner, it gives the best of both worlds.
+As a home or personal defense weapon for the average urban gun owner, it gives the best of both worlds.
 You get the benefits of high ammunition capacity you’d normally only get with a full-sized AR carbine or rifle, without the same drawbacks inherent to shooting rifle calibers indoors and at close range.

 Obviously the first huge benefit to a pistol caliber round is a greatly reduced risk of over-penetration.
 While obviously still very loud, most pistol rounds (especially subsonic) don’t reach the deafening decibel levels of a supersonic rifle cartridge (as anyone who’s stood next to someone firing an AR at an indoor range can attest).
 One can add a suppressor for even further noise reduction and still keep the overall package minimal compared to a suppressed rifle caliber platforms.